Database

 Overview

 Databases are used to store data.
-Like other photograph management programs, digiKam uses the database to avoid data duplication, reduce data redundancy, enable fast search, and guarantee data integrity.
+Like other photograph management programs, digiKam its the database to avoid data duplication, reduce data redundancy, enable fast search, and guarantee data integrity.
 Using a database also drastically reduces the cost of data entry, storage and retrieval.
-Additionally, any user can access the data using query language.
+Additionally, any user can access the data using a query language.

 digiKam stores data (including albums, album roots, tags, thumbnails, face recognition data, image metadata, file paths, settings and others) in four databases: